Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Algorithm

+\item { With} the wavefunction, the cost function in Eq. \ref{cost_fn} can now be constructed classically with the $(\hat{H}, \hat{O}, \lambda)$ from the user where $\hat{H}$ and $\hat{O}$ are the Hamiltonian and filter operator for the system being investigated respectively and $\lambda$ is the penalty parameter.

-With this wavefunction the cost function in Eq.\ref{cost_fn} can now be constructed to check for convergence criterion or maximum number of iterations (to be discussed later).
-If either criteria is not satisfied then the parameter set $\Vec{X}$ is updated using steepest descent algorithm with a learning rate (set to 0.005 in all our calculations) for the next iteration of the algorithm.
-We have also used ADAM optimzer\cite{Kingma2015} but there is no significant change in convergence for the systems treated in this report.
+\item { The} next step is to check for convergence criterion or maximum number of iterations (to be discussed later).
+If either of the criterion is satisfied, results are printed

+\item{ If} either of the criterion from the previous step is not satisfied then the parameter set $\Vec{X}$ is updated using steepest - descent algorithm with a learning rate (set to 0.005 in all our calculations).
+The updated parameter vector $\Vec{X}$ is fed into step (ii) for the next iteration of the algorithm.
+We have also used { the} ADAM {optimizer}\cite{Kingma2015} but there is no significant change in convergence for the systems treated in this report. { It must be emphasized that unlike in classical supervised deep learning models, the learning of our network does not require prior training against a pre-assigned labeled data-set.
+The network learns the target eigenstate directly through minimization of the cost function (see Eq. \ref{cost_fn}) using the optimizer of choice (gradient descent in this case).} \end{enumerate}